 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make this honey & walnut yogurt semolina cake, I’d love to hear about it in the comments below.
+If you make this honey and walnut yogurt semolina cake, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 If you’d like further inspiration from my Flavours of the Middle East series, I have quite a few recipes to browse through.

-Honey & Walnut Yogurt Semolina Cake – The Recipe
+Honey and Walnut Yogurt Semolina Cake – The Recipe

 - 100 g unsalted butter